hiiamboris/red-spaces-gitlab-mirror/widgets/guide.md

 ### Using classes for type checks

 Our `lit?` flag is not typed and does not auto invalidate the space.
-We need to reserve a class for it to make all that work, however we do not want to add a new space template, since our `item` wouldn't be of any good in isolation.
+We need to reserve a class for it to make all that work, however we do not want to add a new space template (which is also class-based), since our `item` wouldn't be of any good outside of `drop-menu*`.

 Let's convert our `item` init code:
 ```